OpenAlly/sigyn/src/config/README.md

   | `count`    | `number` or `string` | ✔️       | The count threshold of log that must triggers an alert.
 You can use a range string i.e. `<= 5`, `> 6`. |
   | `interval` | `string`             | ✔️       | The time interval for the alerting condition. |

-5. `rules.alert.template` (Object, Required):
+- `rules.alert.template` (Object or String, Required):
-  - An object representing the notification template.
+  - CAn be an object representing the notification template or a string refering to a root template.
   - It can have either of the following properties:

   | Property   | Type       | Required | Description |